 5. Are the discounts in close proximity to where your employees live and work?

 This research shows how the average consumer travels just 15-20 minutes for most of their everyday purchases.
 The more frequent the purchase, the less willing they are to travel.
 Consumers will typically travel less than 8 minutes for gas or groceries but may travel 15-20 minutes for other, less frequent purchases like a nice restaurant, a movie, auto services, or apparel.
 If the discounts aren’t near where your employees live and work, they are unlikely to engage.

 6. Are the discounts easy and convenient to redeem?

-7. What percentage of merchant offers are negotiated directly with merchants, and what percentage are obtained from a third party source?
+7. What percentage of merchant offers are negotiated directly with merchants, and what percentage is obtained from a third-party source?

 If the discount network has direct relationships with merchants, they typically get the deepest discounts.
 Smaller regional programs don't have the clout to secure deals from national merchants, so they usually resort to using a third party, where the discounts are typically modest and forgettable.